Actasidiot/EFIFSTR/README.md

 This will output the recognition result of NFSF dataset.

-To testing on a single image (data/demo.jpg), simply execute:
+To test on a single image (data/demo.jpg), simply execute:

 ```
 python demo.py